 Regular Flashlights Can’t Compete

-There is no reason to worry about being out after dark with a disorienting strobe flashlight in hand.
-They are easy to carry, lightweight, and built tough.
+There is no reason to worry about being out after dark with the right gear in hand.
+There are many different options including a tactical flashlights that are easy to carry, lightweight, and built tough.
 The blinking strobe provides protection when you encounter unknown subjects who might be willing to do you harm.
 There is no danger of accidentally harming yourself or an innocent person with a disorienting strobe flashlight.
 The effects of the strobe light will wear off, and will not cause any permanent harm.
 It will provide you with ample time to assess the situation and determine whether or not you want to fight or flee.
 Or maybe just say hello to a neighbor who happens to be out walking after dark just as you are.